lockss/lockss-rtd-manual/docs/installing/running.rst

       c.
 Then :program:`install-lockss` will download the K3s Installer from https://get.k3s.io/ and invoke it with suitable options.
 This may take several minutes, during which the output to the console will be from the K3s Installer, not from :program:`install-lockss`.

-         Depending on your operating system and other factors, the K3s Installer may install additional software packages or configure system components, using :program:`sudo` if necessary (which may prompt for the user's :program:`sudo` password).
+         Depending on your operating system and other factors, the K3s Installer may install additional software packages or configure system components.

+         .. index:: install-lockss; error condition

          .. admonition:: Error conditions and what to do about them